 If you want to know which version of the isolating action I prefer to use, well, I have a bunch of them – one for every possible occasion, but my favorite is the one that you can get in the shop:

 The isolating action included in the pack is adaptive.
 The weak point of this whole expanding-contracting-smoothing idea is that it's pixel-based.
 On a huge image, contracting by 3 pixels isn't as destructive as it would be on an image 1500 wide.
 The action uses both image width and height to calculate how many pixels it should contract and expand by, and how much smoothing and feathering to apply.
-It does a great job removing trash from the background and still gives a decent smooth edge, and it's free for all Mindful Members.
+It does a great job removing trash from the background and still gives a decent smooth edge.

 But it's not like it's necessary to use this advanced scripted approach.
 The methods I described are just as good especially when you work with high-res images.